-Is Hypnosis Real or Scam?
-Science? or Pseudoscience?
+Is Hypnosis Real Science? or Is Hypnosis Pseudoscience?

 Why are many Hypnotherapists considered Pseudoscience?

 Is Hypnosis Real?

 For anyone who has seen a Hypnosis Stage show either online or in real life, will often come away with the question was that Hypnosis real?
 Or were the people just acting.
 The answer to this is Yes and Yes.
 The mental state of hypnosis itself is real and measurable, and so to is the well documented studies on Social Compliance and response to suggestions (Placebo) – all of which you will see on Stage

 Hypnosis results as a scientific quality are absolutely real, the measurable therapy effects of using hypnosis are multiply times higher than using more traditional but better studied psychological systems.
 The difficult part is proving an explanation of exactly What is Hypnosis.
 Providing the explanation of how something works is required by science to explain a measured effect.
 What many hypnotherapists without clinical psychology training will do is become convinced that Hypnosis works, and then try to find an explanation that fits within their world view.
 In science you can not make up an explanation of how you think something works because it feels right to you – it needs to be a systematic, knowable approach that others can follow and test their results to what has already been found.

 A fundamental misunderstanding that many people have about science is within the definition of science itself.
 When there is a personal interest in a subject or the need to boost credibility in a personal opinion many will desire to align themselves and what they believe by calling it Scientific.
 This desire often with good intentions, and often with self-serving attempts will require a failure to accept the limits that science places on itself, in